Bausch + Lomb Levofree 0.05% Eye Drops

 Breastfeeding

-Due to a lack of data, the use of levocabastine is not recommended during breastfeeding.
+Due to the lack of data, the use of levocabastine is not recommended during breastfeeding.

-Patients experiencing visual disturbances (slight irritation following instillation) should refrain from driving or operating machinery until these symptoms disappear.
+Patients experiencing visual disturbances (mild irritation following instillation) should refrain from driving vehicles or operating machinery until these symptoms disappear.

-This medicine contains 39.65 mg of phosphates per 5 mL (see section 4, "Possible side effects").
+This medicine contains 39.65 mg of phosphates per 5 mL (see section 4 “what are the possible side effects?”).

 Dosage

-The recommended dose is one drop in each eye, twice a day.
-This dose can be increased, if necessary, to one drop 3 to 4 times a day.
+The recommended dose is one drop in each eye, 2 times a day.
+This dose can be increased, if necessary, to 1 drop 3 to 4 times a day.

-For use in children aged 6 years and older and adolescents: the recommended dose remains unchanged.
+Use in children aged 6 years and over and adolescents: the recommended dose is not changed.

 Use the eye drops at regular intervals.